leoshimo/vrs/docs/tour.md

 practical, exploratory style of programming with relentlessly uniform abstractions.

-In VRS, *services* make their functions available to other programs and user interfaces.
-They are written in [Lyric](guide-lyric.org), VRS's scripting language.
+VRS is built around *services* that make their functions available to other programs and user interfaces.
+They are written in [Lyric](manual.md#lyric), VRS's scripting language.
 Like a Unix shell, it's built for hacking software together from command-line programs, local databases, and UI automation—whatever gets the job done.

-The REPL, shell scripts, graphical applications, and even your [editor](guide-emacs.org) and [debugger](guide-debug.org) are *clients* of VRS.
+The REPL, shell scripts, graphical applications, and even your [editor](manual.md#editor) are *clients* of VRS.
 Each can run code, introspect live state, and use the full capabilities of the runtime.